-In this document wherever the NBN is mentioned it is referring to all members working collaboratively under the Network banner (unless it specifically states the NBN Trust or the NBN Gateway).
+In this document wherever the NBN is mentioned it is referring to all members working collaboratively under the Network banner (unless

-The Vision of the National Biodiversity Network
+The Vision of the National Common ground and the Biodiversity Network NBN's unique role

-The vision of the NBN is that: Wildlife data, collected and shared openly by the Network, are central to the UK's learning and understanding of its biodiversity and are critical to all decision-making about nature and the environment.
+The vision of the NBN is that: There are a number of areas of common ground for NBN members.
+Wildlife data, collected and shared openly by the Network, are These are where collaboration is of central to the UK's learning and utmost importance for delivering the greatest benefits to all and are understanding of its biodiversity and are critical to all decision-making about nature and the environment.